pindab0ter/gulp-filenamelist/README.md

 Assuming these files are passed in:

 ```
-files
+icons
 ├── mail.svg
 └── phone.svg
 ```

-A file called `iconnames.scss` will be generated, containing:
+A file called `_iconlist.scss` will be generated, containing:

 ```
 $icons: (